claytron/boxee-vimcasts/README.md

 This is a Boxee app that shows episodes from [vimcasts.org](http://vimcasts.org).
 Report any issues in the [issue tracker](http://github.com/claytron/boxee-vimcasts/issues).

+This application was written entirely with the [vim](http://www.vim.org) text editor, of course!

 # Development and Deployment

 ## Requirements and installation